-In the wake of the pandemic, employees across various industries have been sharing their stories about their work experiences and what led to them quiet quit.
+In the wake of the pandemic, employees across various industries have been sharing their stories about their work experiences and what led to them quit quietly.
 This phenomenon has prompted employers to delve into the causes and consequences of quiet quitting by utilizing tools such as employee exit interviews and pulse surveys.

 What is Quiet Quitting?